Physical Education & Sport Funding Statement

 What is the Sports Premium?

-The government is providing funding of £150 million per annum for the academic years 2013-17 to provide new and substantial primary school sport funding.
+The government is providing funding for primary school sport.
 The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school Headteachers to improve PE and sport provision.
 The allocation is calculated according to the intake of the school, and the school must decide how best to use the money to improve the quantity, quality and breadth and quality of PE and sport provision, including increased participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.

-At Hornby we received £8,265 this year.
+We received £16,400 this year.
 The money can only be spent on sport and PE provision in schools.
-We expect this funding to increase in the 17-18 academic year.

 Purpose of the funding